JamesKm08/mindful/README.md

 ## Future Improvements
 - An improved User Interface
 - Integrate AI-powered chatbot for 24/7 support and hotlines
-- Implement additional support group types
-- Implement Jisti meeting for better anonymity in meetings
+- Implement Jisti meeting for additional support group types and better anonymity in meetings
 - Add a reward system for consistent meeting attendance
+- Create wellness programs like breathing exercises, meditation and yoga
 - Implement comments in posts
-- Create wellness programs like breathing exercises, meditation and yoga

 ## License